Upgrading to AAP & AIP 1.0.0

 Support window

-Under ADR-006, each major version is supported for 18 months from the date its successor ships.
+Under our API versioning policy, each major version is supported for 18 months from the date its successor ships.
 In concrete terms:- 1.0.0 is the current major.
 It will be supported for at least 18 months after 2.0 ships.

 - When a new dated API version deprecates an endpoint or field in 1.0.0, you will receive